Anigan Evacup vs. Lena Cup: Overview

 Anigan EvaCup Review

 The Lena Cup: Very High Ratings on Amazon

 The Lena Cup is also made in the USA and is quite similar to the Anigan Evacup.
 It’s just a little bit more expensive on Amazon.
 However, the company’s mission is to put a top-quality cup in the hands of as many people as possible for a reasonable price.
 And they’ve succeeded at doing just that!

 The Lena Cup is one of the leading menstrual cups brands, and it’s made from medical grade silicone.
-It has a very high 4.7/5 star rating and the only complaints about it on Amazon are about menstrual cups in general and not about this specific product.
+It has a high user rating and the only complaints about it on Amazon are about menstrual cups in general and not about this specific product.
 There really don’t seem to be that many dissatisfied customers with the Lena Cup at all.